-One year when I was in high school, my mother and her sisters decided to mix things up.
-Instead of our traditional Christmas dinner of turkey and all of the trimmings, we would just have “a bunch of appetizers” which people could eat at their leisure while opening presents and watching TV and playing games.
+One year when I was in high school, my mother and her sisters decided to really mix things up.
+Instead of our traditional Christmas dinner of turkey and all of the trimmings, we would just have “a bunch of appetizers” — this was the phrase being tossed around — which people could eat at their leisure while opening presents and watching TV and playing games.

 It was the only time we ever strayed from tradition.

-Of course, time goes on, people change, children grow up and get married and start traditions of their own.
-My brother and I still want turkey on Thanksgiving but happily mix things up on Christmas.
-This year we had roasted game hens and risotto, and it was delicious.
+Of course, time goes on.
+People change.
+Children grow up and get married and start traditions of their own.
+My brother and I still want turkey on Thanksgiving but happily vary the menu on Christmas.
+This year we had roasted game hens and risotto, a delicious feast.

-My mother’s presence, either material or in the form of phone call and a box packed with thoughtful gifts, has been for my entire life the foundation of Christmas.
-As an adult I have not been able to spend every holiday with her, but she was always there, in her presents, on the phone, in the box of decorations she put together for me to use in my tiny apartment, her handwriting on old gift labels or the little “B” penciled on the bottom of an ornament designated to be mine since I was very small.
+My mother has been, for my entire life, the foundation of Christmas.
+As an adult, I’ve not been able to spend every holiday with her, but she was always there, in her presents, on the phone, in the box of decorations she put together for me to use in my tiny apartment, her handwriting on old gift labels or the little “B” penciled on the bottom of an ornament designated to be mine since I was very small.

-It was another milestone on the road of firsts without her.
-First weeks, first Thanksgiving, first months, first Christmas, first February 6th (her birthday), first sailing summer, first year.
+This holiday was another milestone on the road of firsts without her.
+First weeks, first Thanksgiving, first months, first Christmas, first February 6th (her birthday), first year.
 There is some relief, getting through these things, but moving on means moving further away from the time when she was alive, and that is a distance I do not enjoy.

-In the meantime, new traditions seemed to be sprouting.
-My nephew insisted (again) on apple pie for dessert, my niece expertly stuffed the stockings, my brother and sister-in-law’s Christmas Eve party was bigger than ever, and I made Christmas dinner.
+In the meantime, new traditions may be sprouting.
+My nephew insisted on apple pie for dessert again this year, my niece expertly stuffed the stockings, my brother and sister-in-law’s Christmas Eve party was bigger than ever, and I made Christmas dinner.
 These practices, unlike the all-appetizer menu of 1990, may take root.
-Time will tell.
+Or not.

 One thing is certain: Christmas will never be the same.